- Published on

 GitHub sends notifications using its own payload format, which might not align with what Slack expects.
 This mismatch can cause notifications to fail without any visible error, leaving your team unaware of missed updates [3].

-To fix this, ensure the Slack webhook URL is valid and correctly added as a secret (e.g., ACTION_MONITORING_SLACK) in your GitHub Actions.
+To fix this, ensure the Slack webhook URL is valid and correctly added as a secret (e.g., SLACK_WEBHOOK_URL) in your GitHub repository settings under Settings > Secrets and variables > Actions.
 Double-check that the webhook URL and channel parameters are accurately configured across all environments.

 Missing Permissions in GitHub or Slack